DLR-RM/BlenderProc/examples/bop_object_physics_positioning/README.md

-# BOP with object sampling
+# BOP with object pose sampling and physics positioning

 ![](rendering.png)